-There are some important upcoming changes to Capital Gains Tax (CGT).
-Currently if you owe CGT from the sale of a property, you have until the next self assessment deadline (31 January) to report the disposal and pay the tax.
-So for instance, if you sold a property on the 7th April 2019 this would fall in the 2019/20 tax year and therefore CGT wouldn’t need to be declared and paid until 31 January 2021.
+There have been some important changes to Capital Gains Tax (CGT).
+It used to be that if you owed CGT from the sale of a property, you had until the next self assessment deadline (31 January) to report the disposal and pay the tax.
+For instance, if you sold a property on the 7th April 2019 this would fall in the 2019/20 tax year.
+Therefore CGT wouldn’t need to be declared and paid until 31 January 2021.

 Changes to CGT

-However, from 6 April 2020, within 30 days of completion, yes, you read that correctly – within 30 days of completion, UK residents must:
+However, this has changed.
+From 6 April 2020, within 30 days of completion, yes, you read that correctly – within 30 days of completion, UK residents must now:

 - Calculate the gain made on the property (using estimates if necessary).
 The rates are 18% for gains within the basic rate tax band or 28% within the higher rate tax band.